Haining

-is a county-level city in Zhejiang Province, China, and under the jurisdiction of Jiaxing.
-It is in the south side of Yangtze River Delta, and in the north of Zhejiang.
+Haining is a county-level city in Zhejiang Province, China, under the jurisdiction of Jiaxing.
+It is in the southern side of Yangtze River Delta, and in the north of Zhejiang.
 It is 125 km to the southwest of central Shanghai, and 61.5 km east of Hangzhou, the provincial capital.
 To its south lies the Qiantang River.
 The city has a land area of 700.5 km2 and as of the 2020 census, had a population of 1,076,199 inhabitants.
 Haining is known for its leather industry and spectacular tide in the Qiantang River.
-Since June 2021, it's linked to Hangzhou by the new suburban Hangzhou - Haining subway Line.
+Since June 2021, it's linked to Hangzhou by the new suburban Hangzhou – Haining subway Line.

 Basic Facts

 Located in the YRD region close to Shanghai and adjoining Hangzhou, Haining serves as the core of the Hangzhou Metropolitan Economic Circle and the Greater Hangzhou Bay Rim Area.
 The city benefits from the "one-hour economic circle" of Shanghai, Hangzhou and Suzhou with a well-developed transportation network.

 Haining has been promoting integrated development between traditional and emerging industries, resulting in two 100 billion RMB-worth industry clusters centered on fashion and strategic new industries respectively.
 Based on key industrial development platforms such as "Three Zones and One Belt" and distinctive towns, Haining keeps strengthening industry clustering and upgrading the cross-sector industry clusters into larger innovation-driven ones.

 In 2018, the International Campus of Zhejiang University was opened in the Eastern Part of Haining, with several institutes that offer joint education programs in life sciences and engineering, together with the University of Edinburgh or the University of Illinois Urbana-Champaign.
 The vicinity of an academic institution for education and research is believed to foster the growth of engineering and biotech companies for which a "science park" is currently under construction.

-Long known as the land of fish and rice, the home of silk and leather, and a place of rich cultural heritage and scenery, Haining, a typical water-bred city in southern China.
-Haining is the birthplace of Wang Guowei, a scholar of Chinese literature, Xu Zhimo, a Romantic poet, Jin Yong, a novelist of the martial arts genre, Li Shanlan, a mathematician, and Jiang Baili, a military theorist, among others.
+Long known as the land of fish and rice and a land of silk and leather, Haining, a water-bred city in southern China, is the birthplace of Wang Guowei, a scholar of Chinese literature, Xu Zhimo, a Romantic poet, Jin Yong, a novelist of the martial arts genre, Li Shanlan, a mathematician, and Jiang Baili, a military theorist, among others.